New Student Programming Coordinator

 REPORTS TO: Senior Director for Student Engagement

-The New Student Programming Coordinator is responsible for coordinating the New Student Orientation experience, developing first year programming with a focus on helping new students understand their campus resources and make meaningful connections, and assisting with the goals and initiatives set forth by the office of Campus Life.
-This position serves as a member of the On- Duty crisis response team and participates in a weekly on-call crisis response rotation and handles crises as needed.
+The New Student Programming Coordinator is a live-on role that is responsible for coordinating the New Student Orientation experience, developing first year programming with a focus on helping new students understand their campus resources and make meaningful connections, and assisting with the goals and initiatives set forth by the office of Campus Life.
+This position is a live-on professional who serves as a member of the On-Duty crisis response team and participates in a weekly on-call crisis response rotation and handles crises as needed.

 Essential Duties & Responsibilities:

-- Under the direction of the Senior Director for Student Engagement, creates a vision for new student programs and implements a yearly calendar of programs and events that stimulate students’ minds and provide opportunities for social exploration, with a focus on First Year Programming
+- Under the direction of the Senior Director for Student Engagement and Director for Student Activities, creates a vision for new student programs and implements a yearly calendar of programs and events that provide opportunities for social exploration and familiarize students with resources

 - Coordinates New Student Orientation under direction of Senior Director for Student Engagement